By Alyse Bacine

 Historical Context and Evolution of Breathwork Practices

-Conscious breathing as a transformative practice has ancient roots.
-From the sophisticated pranayama techniques of yogic traditions to the ceremonial breathing practices of indigenous cultures, humans have long recognized breath as a portal to altered consciousness and healing.
+Breath awareness practices as a transformative practice has ancient roots.
+From sophisticated pranayama techniques of yogic traditions to ceremonial breathing practices of indigenous cultures, humans have long recognized breath as a portal to altered consciousness and healing.

 Modern systematic breathwork emerged in the mid-20th century, with pioneers like Leonard Orr and Stanislav Grof developing methodical approaches for using breath to access and resolve psychological material.
 These early systems connected conscious breathing to birth trauma and early developmental experiences.